charlesap/Brainiac/README.md

 Derived from Numenta's research and directly influenced by the Nupic code base

-To run every example of te Brainiac algorithm you will need compilers or interpreters for C, Fortran, Java, Go, Oberon, and Python.
+To run all ports of the Brainiac algorithm you will need compilers or interpreters for C, Fortran, Java, Go, Oberon, and Python.

+# Prerequisites on Debian
 To obtain the compilers and interpreters for Debian 11 Bullseye you may do the following:

 (as root)